melsman/mlkit/doc/arm64-compiler.md

 `make arm64_compilers` is also available after regenerating the configured Makefile. `MLKIT_BOOTSTRAP_FLAGS` defaults to `-gc` and can be overridden.
-The GC-enabled host build avoids a crash observed with the no-GC host build on wrapper-function samples; generated ARM programs still run without GC.
+The GC-enabled host build avoids a crash observed with the no-GC host build on wrapper-function samples; generated ARM programs can independently select their supported GC mode.
 These explicit targets do not replace the existing X64 compiler executables or enable a full ARM install/bootstrap.